 You can set up global tables in the AWS Management Console or AWS CLI.
 No application changes are required because global tables use existing DynamoDB APIs.
 There are no upfront costs or commitments for using global tables, and you pay only for the resources provisioned.
 Learn more about setting up global tables in the DynamoDB Developer Guide.

 How it works

 When you create a DynamoDB global table, it consists of multiple replica tables (one per AWS Region) that DynamoDB treats as a single unit.
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one Region, DynamoDB propagates the write to the other replica tables in the other AWS Regions automatically.

 For example, suppose that you have a large customer base spread across three geographic areas—the US East Coast, the US West Coast, and Western Europe.
 Customers can update their profile information by using your application.
 Without a managed replication solution, you could write code to replicate data changes among the tables for each of these Regions.
 However, doing this would be a time-consuming and labor-intensive effort.
 Instead of writing your own code, you could create a global table referencing your three Region tables and DynamoDB would then automatically replicate data changes among those tables so that changes to one Region would seamlessly propagate to the other Regions.
 In addition, if one of the AWS Regions were to become temporarily unavailable, your customers could still access the same data in the other Regions.

-Multi-master replication ensures that updates performed in any Region are propagated to other Regions, and that data in all Regions is eventually consistent.
+Multi-active replication ensures that updates performed in any Region are propagated to other Regions, and that data in all Regions is eventually consistent.
 This means tables accessed locally by your globally distributed application are always up to date.

 Global tables enable you to read and write your data locally providing single-digit-millisecond latency for your globally distributed application at any scale.